InspektaA/Revol/README.md

 # Changelog
 **06.03.2021**
-  - Nowdays i stopping filling changelog in github and filling in script!
+  - Nowdays i stopping filling changelog in github and only filling in script!
   - Fixed Lowdelta

 **27.02.2021 Version 2**